jonwash96/dom-events-lab/README.md

 ---

-After receiving feedback on my first submittion about my use of eval(), and my divergence from the lesson, I decided to complete the simple 2-Operand version, so as to not loose sight of the objective— but with the added challenge of using the most concise possible expressions (whithin reason), while still maintaining readable code, and a solid UX.
+After receiving feedback on my first submittion about my use of eval(), and my divergence from the lesson, I decided to complete the simple 2-Operand version, so as to not loose sight of the objective— but with the added challenge of using the most concise possible expressions (within reason), while still maintaining readable code, and a solid UX.
-> This 2-Operand version is over 100 lines of code shorter than my first version.
+> This 2-Operand version is over 100 lines of code shorter than the first version.

 ### Features